-Healthy Start is a government-supported program.
+Healthy Start is a government supported program that offers education, promotes positive birth outcomes, and protects the health and well being of all mothers and children.
 It is part of the Maternal and Child Health Bureau and resides in the division of Perinatal Services and Women’s Health.
-Healthy Start is a system of care that offers education, promotes positive birth outcomes, and protects the health and well being of all mothers and children.

 - Providing adequate prenatal care